Saturday, August 15, 2015

 Portland and Lewiston.
 Each car was richly and comfortably furnished.

-Maine Historical Society files.)
+(From Maine Historical Society files.)

 The Interurban - The most personally satisfying task of Libbey's dynamic career still lay ahead.
 In 1910 work began under his meticulous supervision on grading for the tracks of the Electric Interurban railway between Lewiston and Portland.
 Originally planned as a means of consuming surplus power from the Deering Rips Dam, this superb piece of engineering captured the imagination of the Maine people.